 - Eating healthy

-More often than not most resolutions stick around health and lifestyle.
+Largely, I have noticed that most resolutions are around health and lifestyle.
 What is difficult though is to stick to the resolution made.
-It’s not easy to keep the enthusiasm.
-It’s not easy to maintain the same motivation level throughout the year.
+It’s not easy to keep the enthusiasm going week after week.
+Especially when you have never played a sport or been active in the past.
+It’s not easy to maintain the same motivation levels throughout the year.
 Discipline is hard to come by.
 Most people don’t feel motivated enough and they give up within few days.
-It takes focus, planning and determination to stick with resolutions.
+It takes focus, planning and determination to stick to resolutions made.
 It takes the same amount of time to change a particular habit.

-Golden Rule: Make your goal achievable do not aim for goal which is too difficult to achieve
+Golden Rule: Make your goal achievable and do not aim for goals which are too difficult to achieve

-- Once you have decided on your achievable resolution write it down.
-Writing it down makes greater connection between your thinking self and your doing self.
-And makes the resolution more real that it being only in your head.
+- Once you have decided on your achievable resolution, write it down.
+Writing it down makes a greater connection between your thinking self and doing self.
+This makes the resolution more real than it is only in your head.

 - Change one behaviour at a time.
-Replacing unhealthy behaviour with healthier ones require time
+Replacing unhealthy behaviours with healthier ones requires time.

-- If you are looking to reduce 20 Kgs then achieve the target by reducing 2-3 kgs in a month.
-It is not practical to lose 20 kgs in 2 months because it took years to accumulate all that fat and it will only go slowly.
+- If you are looking to reduce 20kg then achieve the target by reducing 2-3kg a month.
+It is not practical to lose 20kg in 2 months because it took years to accumulate all that fat and it will only go away slowly.

-- If you want to quit smoking and you are smoking 20 sticks in a day then reduce it gradually.
+- If you want to quit smoking and you are smoking 20 sticks a day, then reduce it gradually.
 You cannot stop immediately because it will take some time for your body and mind to adapt to the change.

 - If you intend to start working out, yoga or any other activity in the morning then begin with 3 days a week instead of 7 days a week.

-- For working out most have the issue of waking up early.
+- For working out, most have the issue of waking up early.
 Try to start at a time comfortable to you.
-If you wake up daily at 8 am but plan to start working out at 5 am then it will seldom happen because your circadian system will take time to adjust.
-Instead try to wake up at 7 am which is practical and you will continue for long time.
+If you wake up daily at 8am but plan to start working out at 5am then it will seldom happen because your circadian system will take time to adjust.
+Instead try to wake up at 7 am which is practical and you will continue for a long time.

 - Always tell your near and dear ones about your resolution and seek their support in order to successfully achieve your goal.